PolyhedraZK/proof-arena/problems/sha256_hash/problem.md

 ## How to submit your solution?

 - You need to submit a binary prover file that matches our requirements.
-- You need to submit a circuit file.
-(This is not required for all provers, for example Halo2 doesn't have a circuit, so you can submit an empty file.)
 - You need to submit the source code of your verifier code that matches our requirements.
 The code will be reviewed and published on the website.

 ## Hint